jillcasupanan/Gett/README.md

 CodeBook.md describes the use of all the variables, data, and the transformation that was performed to clean the data.

-secondTidySet.txt is the output of Item 1 to Item 5, which was also uploaded in the course project.
+secondTidySet.txt is the output of Item 5, which was also uploaded in the course project.